BT-VT/Chalkboard/chalkboard_feature_controls.md

 - rotate object right: hold down 'right arrow', click down on object and drag mouse

 Text:
 - add text: click mouse on chalkboard to choose a starting location.
-Begin typing and hit enter when complete
+Begin typing and hit "shift + enter" when complete